Citizen Kane: Casting

 "He trained us for films at the same time that he was training himself," recalled Agnes Moorehead.
 "Orson believed in good acting, and he realized that rehearsals were needed to get the most from his actors.
 That was something new in Hollywood: nobody seemed interested in bringing in a group to rehearse before scenes were shot.
 But Orson knew it was necessary, and we rehearsed every sequence before it was shot."

-When The March of Time narrator Westbrook Van Voorhis asked for $25,000 to narrate the News on the March sequence, Alland demonstrated his ability to imitate Van Voorhis and Welles cast him.
+When The March of Time narrator Westbrook Van Voorhis asked for $25,000 to narrate the News on the March sequence, Alland demonstrated his ability to imitate Van Voorhis, and Welles cast him.

 Welles later said that casting character actor Gino Corrado in the small part of the waiter at the El Rancho broke his heart.
 Corrado had appeared in many Hollywood films, often as a waiter, and Welles wanted all of the actors to be new to films.
 Other uncredited roles went to Thomas A. Curran as Teddy Roosevelt in the faux newsreel; Richard Baer as Hillman, a man at Madison Square Garden, and a man in the News on the March screening room; and Alan Ladd, Arthur O'Connell and Louise Currie as reporters at Xanadu.

-Ruth Warrick (died 2005) was the last surviving member of the principal cast.
-Sonny Bupp (died 2007), who played Kane's young son, was the last surviving credited cast member.
-Kathryn Trosper Popper (died March 6, 2016) was reported to have been the last surviving actor to have appeared in Citizen Kane.
-Jean Forward (died September 2016), a soprano who dubbed the singing voice of Susan Alexander, was the last surviving performer from the film.